Christmas isn’t cancelled despite choked port, Britain says - NewsBreak

-British Prime Minister Boris Johnson on Monday led tributes to veteran Conservative MP David Amess, who was stabbed to death while meeting constituents, as police probed whether a suspect arrested was motivated by Islamist extremism.
+British Prime Minister Boris Johnson on Monday vowed that democracy would conquer "acts of evil", as emotional MPs lauded their colleague David Amess after he was stabbed to death while meeting constituents.

-The attack was the second killing of a UK politician in five years and has stoked fears for the safety of elected representatives, as well as calls for an end to divisive partisan rhetoric that has increased since the 2016 Brexit referendum.
+Police are investigating whether a suspect arrested at the scene of Friday's attack in a church hall was motivated by Islamist extremism, stoking fears for the safety of elected representatives.

-"We will cherish his memory.
-We will celebrate his legacy," Johnson told parliament, after MPs, many dressed in black, packed the House of Commons and stood heads bowed in a minute's silence.
+Members of the House of Commons, most dressed in black, observed a minute's silence at the start of a special debate.
+Many then called for an end to the bitterly divisive rhetoric that has swelled since Britain's 2016 Brexit referendum.

 Comments / 0